keithdhd/html_and_css/css/8_css_box_model.md

 This is a critical part of the CSS rendering model.
 There are four elements to the box model.

-1. Content
+1. Content - the content between the opening and closing element tags
-2. Padding
+2. Padding - the space around the content
-3. Border
+3. Border - the border that surrounds the passing and content
-4. Margin
+4. Margin - the space outside the border

 Open your DevTools in Chrome and located the "Styles" tab.
 Scroll down to the bottom and you'll see a diagram like this:

 ![Box Model](./images/box_model.png)

-What does it mean when we say an element has a width of 100%?
-Consider the following:

 ## Padding